 Unit 1: Literary genres – Aspects of tragedy

-Study of three texts: one Shakespeare play, ‘Othello’, a second drama text, ‘Death of a Salesman,’ and one further text, ‘Tess of the d’Urbervilles.’
+Study of three texts: one Shakespeare play, ‘Othello’, a second drama text, ‘Death of a Salesman,’ and one further text, a selection of Keats’ poetry.
 The unit is assessed through a two and a half hour closed book examination.

 Unit 2: Texts and genres – Elements of political and social protest writing

 Study of three texts: one post-2000 prose, ‘The Handmaid’s Tale’, one poetry collection, ‘The Songs of Innocence and Experience’, and one further text, ‘The Kite Runner’.
 The unit is assessed through a three hour open book examination.
 The examination will include an unseen passage.